Starting the travel planning process can be overwhelming and (let’s face it) a bit stressful.

-Flexible travel dates?
-Then I’d like you to meet Scott.
-Scott’s Cheap Flights to be exact.
-With a premium subscription to Scott’s Cheap Flights, you’ll get amazing flight deals (including error fares) sent straight to your inbox with instructions on how to book directly with the airlines.
-Sign up for a FREE 14-day trial for Scott’s Cheap Flights here.
-Scott’s is the ONLY premium subscription service I use to find great travel deals.
+If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
+You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
+Sign up for Going here.
+Going is the ONLY paid subscription service I use to find great travel deals.

 Save money on rental cars

 We use both hotels and apartment or vacation home rentals when we travel.
-It usually depends on where we’re going how long we’re staying on one location.
+It usually depends on where we’re going and how long we’re staying in one location.

 Hotels, inns and hostels

 I love to use Booking.com especially when staying in smaller towns or when I want to avoid major hotel chains, though you can definitely book those too.